chengkehan/GPUSkinning/README.md

 3. Base on Way1 and Way2, Using GPU Instancing to get the minimum Batches

-4. Compute bone hierarchy matrix of all frames -> Store data into a ComputeBuffer -> Skinning in ComputeShader
+4. Compute bone hierarchy matrix of all frames -> Store data into a ComputeBuffer -> Skinning in ComputeShader(DirectX 11)

 ![img](screenshot.gif)